 Workers’ Compensation Insurance in the UAE

 Employees in the UAE need to know about Workers’ Compensation Insurance.
-This insurance is required by law and protects employees if they get hurt or sick because of their job.
-UAE Labour Law states that employers must compensate employees for work-related accidents or health problems, even if they are still on probation.
-This insurance covers medical bills, lost wages, and benefits for disabilities.
-Knowing about this insurance is important as it provides financial and medical support in case of workplace accidents, making the work environment safer.
+This insurance is required by law and protects employees if they are injured or become ill due to their job.
+UAE Labour Law requires employers to compensate employees for work-related accidents or health problems, even if they are still on probation.
+This insurance covers medical expenses, lost wages, and disability benefits.
+Understanding this insurance is important because it provides financial and medical support in the event of workplace accidents, helping keep the work environment safer.

 To learn more about this insurance and how to claim it, check out our guide.